-"Cancer Facts and Figures 2016."
-American Cancer Society, January 2016.
+"Cancer Facts & Figures 2018."
+American Cancer Society, January 2018.

-Estimated numbers of new cancer cases for 2016, excluding basal cell and squamous cell skin cancers and in situ carcinomas except urinary bladder.
+Estimated numbers of new cancer cases for 2018, excluding basal cell and squamous cell skin cancers and in situ carcinomas except urinary bladder.
 Estimates are not available for Puerto Rico.